skip to main content

 Creating a video game for the STEM VGC draws on many parts of the curriculum and is a great cross-curricula project.

-Other subjects: The Challenge can be authentically implemented in senior high school subjects through core year 11 and 12 subjects or Vocational Education and Training (VET) courses.
+The Challenge can be authentically implemented in senior high school subjects through core year 11 and 12 subjects or Vocational Education and Training (VET) courses.

 The list of all courses that would be appropriate to utilise the STEM VGC as a tool for teaching and learning throughout Australia is extensive.
 Common courses across states include: Applied Computing, Computer Science, Creative and Digital Media, Digital Technologies, Information Technology, Media Production and Analysis, Software Design and Development, Visual Arts, Media Arts and Visual Communication and Design.